Flow Matching with Semidiscrete Couplings: Experiments

-Recently, consistency models (models that incorporate trajectory consistency constraints in their training objective) have become a popular choice for few-step generation with diffusions or flows \citep{song2023consistency,song2024improved}.
-We demonstrate that the benefits of SD-OT couplings go beyond FM by testing them on the MeanFlow (MF) model of \citet{geng2025mean}, noting that different consistency formulations can be unified and treated similarly \citep{boffi2025flow,sabour2025align}. \Cref{fig:meanflow} compares SD-OT and independent couplings for training MF; we use the same setup as \citet{geng2025mean} to train an unconditional DiT-XL/2 model for 300 epochs on ImgN-256x256 in the latent space.
+Recently, consistency models (models that incorporate trajectory consistency regularizers in their training objective) have become a popular choice for few-step generation with diffusions or flows \citep{song2023consistency,song2024improved}.
+We demonstrate that the benefits of SD-OT couplings go beyond FM by testing them on the MeanFlow (MF) model of \citet{geng2025mean}, noting that different consistency formulations can be unified and treated similarly \citep{boffi2025flow,sabour2025align}. \Cref{fig:meanflow} compares SD-OT and independent couplings for training MF; we use the same setup as \citet{geng2025mean} to train an unconditional DiT-XL/2 model for 300 epochs on ImgN-256x256 in latent space and M/2 for 40 epochs.
+Note that SDOT in latent space may be easier than pixel space owing to the Gaussianity promoted in auto-encoder latents, see Fig.\ref{fig:reb1}.